clublettreurs/cure-script/config/docs/en/61-は-and-が-the-deeper-secrets-the-yin-yang-structure-of-japanese.md

 こんにちは。

 Today we're going to talk about the subtler meanings of the は- and が-particles and the implications they can have in different uses.
-Last week *(Lesson 60)* we looked at the fact that topic-comment structure is fundamental to Japanese.
+Last week<sup>[[60]](./60-the-other-half-of-japanese-structure-non-logical-topic-comment-structure.md)</sup> we looked at the fact that topic-comment structure is fundamental to Japanese.

 ![](../media/image658.webp)